Saudia Flight 163: Accident

 At 21:25 (18:25 UTC), the thrust lever for the number two engine (the center engine) became jammed as the fire burned through the operating cable.
 At 21:29 (18:29 UTC), the engine was shut down during final approach.
 At 21:35 (18:35 UTC), Khowyter declared an emergency and landed back at Riyadh.
 After touchdown at 21:36 (18:36 UTC), the airplane continued to a taxiway at the end of the runway where it exited the runway, stopping at 21:39 (18:39 UTC), 2 minutes and 40 seconds after touchdown.
 The airport fire rescue equipment was stationed back on the landing section of the runway, with emergency personnel expecting an emergency stop and evacuation.
 This meant they had to rush after the aircraft, which had used the entire length of a 13000 ft runway to slow and then exit onto the taxiway.
 The airplane stopped facing in the opposite direction from landing.

 Once the aircraft had stopped, the crew reported that they were shutting down the engines and about to evacuate.
 On arrival at the aircraft soon after, however, the rescue personnel found that the two wing-mounted engines were still running, preventing them from opening the doors.
-These were finally shut down at 21:42 (18:42 UTC), 3 minutes and 15 seconds after the aircraft came to a stop, when communication with the crew was lost.
+These were finally shut down at 21:42 (18:42 UTC), 3 minutes and 15 seconds after the aircraft came to a stop, at which point communication with the crew was lost.
 No external fire was visible at this time, but flames were observed through the windows at the rear of the aircraft.
-Twenty-three minutes after engine shutdown, at 22:05 (19:05 UTC), the R2 door (second door on the right side) was opened by ground personnel.
-Three minutes later, the interior of the aircraft flashed over, and was destroyed by fire.
+At 22:05 (19:05 UTC), twenty-three minutes after engine shutdown, the R2 door (second door on the right side) was opened by ground personnel.
+Three minutes later, a flashover set the entire aircraft ablaze, destroying it from the inside-out.
 All 301 occupants on board died.